Home

 And came up with a plan.

-But he did not plan to be eaten,
+But he did not plan to be killed,

 Minos's daughter, the princess,